-In contrast to unconditional two-tone BAE measurements, where CR terms are always detrimental to quantum correlations~\cite{CMJ2008, DanielBAE}, we find under continuous monitoring quantum correlations can be stronger in their presence.
-We expect this to be a general feature of continuously monitored systems.
+In contrast to unconditional BAE measurements, where CR terms are always detrimental to quantum correlations~\cite{CMJ2008, DanielBAE}, we find that under continuous monitoring quantum correlations can be stronger in their presence.
+Physically, this fact can be traced back to the additional channels opened by CR terms [see Fig.~\ref{f:Sketch} ({\bf d})].
+Indeed, as the backaction spreads more, so do the conditioning effects.
+The inclusion of CR terms favours a \emph{correlated reduction of the uncertainty}, which qualitatively accounts for the emergence of entanglement.
 Remarkably, in the strong-coupling regime we observe the joint presence of conditional optical squeezing, mechanical squeezing, and entanglement.
 This unusual set of properties has been predicted for the ground state of a pair of bosonic modes in the ultra-strong coupling regime~\cite{Ciuti2005, Ciuti2006} and observed in analog quantum simulation of that model~\cite{UltraStrong}.
-The presence of monitoring could make the same phenomenology accessible without such stringent experimental requirements.
+Continuous monitoring could make the same phenomenology accessible without such stringent experimental requirements.

 \emph{Conditional entanglement in a three-mode optomechanical system.}---We now consider two mechanical resonators of frequency $\omega_{m,1}$ and $\omega_{m,2}$ coupled to a common cavity mode, as sketched in Fig.~\ref{f:Sketch} ({\bf b}).
-While the two mechanical oscillators are not directly coupled, the measurement of the output cavity field can induce conditional EPR-like entanglement between them \cite{HammererEPR, TwoModeBAE, HammererAnnalen}.
-Following Ref.~\cite{TwoModeBAE}, we introduce the mean and the relative mechanical frequency, respectively, defined as $\omega=(\omega_{m,1}+\omega_{m,2})/2,\, \Omega=(\omega_{m,1}-\omega_{m,2})/2$ (we assume $\omega_{m,1}>\omega_{m,2}$ without loss of generality) and the collective EPR mechanical variables
+Measuring the output cavity field can induce conditional EPR-like entanglement between them \cite{HammererEPR, TwoModeBAE, HammererAnnalen}.
+Following Ref.~\cite{TwoModeBAE}, we introduce the mean and the relative mechanical frequency $\omega=(\omega_{m,1}+\omega_{m,2})/2,\, \Omega=(\omega_{m,1}-\omega_{m,2})/2$ (we assume $\omega_{m,1}>\omega_{m,2}$) and the collective EPR mechanical variables